Updated April 15, 2025

 Depth and Structure

 Rat burrows usually extend 12-18 inches deep.
-However, if the burrow is located against a building’s foundation, it could go as deep as 4 feet, enabling rats to infiltrate the building2.
+However, if the burrow is located against a building’s foundation, it could go as deep as 4 feet, allowing rats to infiltrate the building.

 Signs of Activity

-Look for signs such as runways (worn-down paths in the grass made by rats) or greasy track marks along walls that lead to the burrow entrance.
+Look for signs like runways (worn-down paths in the grass made by rats) or greasy track marks along walls that lead to the burrow entrance.
 Rat droppings may also be present along these paths.

 The Impact of Rat Burrows